openlabollioules/the-games-factory/README.md

 ## Flappy Bird
-Link to ChatGPT 4o with canvas chat https://chatgpt.com/share/6721054a-5410-8010-a017-84826862b334
+Link to ChatGPT 4o with canvas chat https://chatgpt.com/share/6721054a-5410-8010-a017-84826862b334 React version does nos work.
+Python version does.

 ## Mario (not working)
 Link to ChatGPT 4o with canvas chat